Vector Theory of Gravity: quantum and classical effects, renormalization: Quantization of gravitation

+Let us consider the general theory of the vector gravitational field that is based on the Minkowski space\cite{1}.
 We will connect the gravitational field with the 4-potential $A^i=(\varphi, c\vec A)$, where $\varphi$- is the usual scalar potential and $\vec A$ is a vector potential, and $c$ is the speed of light.
 The Lagrangian of the gravitational field with account for matter has the form

 where $\gamma$ is the gravitation constant, $j^i=\mu\frac{1}{c}\frac{dx^i}{dt}$ is the mass current density vector , $\mu$- is the mass density of bodies, and $G_{ik}=\frac{\partial A_k}{\partial x^i}- \frac{\partial A_i}{\partial x^k} $ is the antisymmetric tensor of the gravitation field.